Find the best mountain bike clipless pedals. Including what to look for when buying the new breed of bigger platform trail clipless pedals.

 Arguably all you need in a SPuD

-Pros: Does everything it needs to
+Pros: Does everything it needs to at a great price

 Cons: Possibly outshone in value by its slightly heavier M520 sibling!